 - Hong Kong: Hong Kong has enacted travel restrictions that bar most foreign citizens from entering via its airport.
 Hong Kong aviation authorities announced that beginning on June 15, “passengers can use Hong Kong International Airport for transit/transfer on flights operated by different airlines under the same air ticket, provided that the passengers have checked through at the origin port with their boarding passes printed and baggage tagged-through to the final destination.
 Passengers should also confirm in advance that they are able to enter the final destination.”
 Please check with your airlines to ensure that your intended itinerary meets these requirements.

-- Singapore: Singapore has enacted travel restrictions that bar most foreign citizens from entering or transiting via its airports.
+- Singapore: Singapore has enacted travel restrictions that bar most foreign citizens from entering or transiting via its airports, though essential business travelers departing from Brunei may be able to enter Singapore using the Reciprocal Green Lane (RGL).
 Singapore aviation authorities recently announced that international transit services will gradually resume, but it is not yet clear when passengers from Brunei will be able to transit in Singapore.